AlgoMystique/AlgoMystique/README.md

 ## 🚀 About Me

-I’m a Software Engineer and Final-Year IT Student, building production-ready applications while studying computer science fundamentals.
+I’m a Software Engineer and Final-semester IT Student, building production-ready applications while studying computer science fundamentals.

 💡 **What drives me:**
 - A **collaborative mindset** that values teamwork, knowledge-sharing, and supporting others